manuelgeek/vue3-calendar-application/README.md

 - Functionality to delete one or ALL the reminders for a specific day
 - Properly handle overflow when multiple reminders appear on the same date.

+### Dev

+Hosted on heroku through Github Actions, trigger is done on `main` branch for demo purposes, an Ideal development environment will have different dedicated branches

+Github actions used for Running Tests and Lints

+I've also use pre commit hooks to prevent un formatted code from being pushed upstream

 ## What I could have done better

 Given time;